AlexandruAlexa1/client-crm-api/README.md

 # Spring Boot MVC CRUD APP

-This is a simple client app for api-1
+This is a simple client app for crm-api

-I used RestTemplate for make calls to the api-1
+I used RestTemplate for make calls to the crm-api

 Tehnologies used:
   Spring Boot,